 According to the Graduate and Professional Bulletin as published in the FAS Graduate Bulletin, the preliminary examination "should be designed to assess the breadth of the student's knowledge of the discipline, the student's achievement during the first year of graduate study, and the potential to apply research methods independently.
 Students who have full graduate status should be evaluated formally by approximately the end of the first year of full residence."
 The PE "is used to identify those students who may be expected to complete a doctoral program successfully and also to reveal areas of weakness in the student's preparation."

 Accordingly, the examination covers advanced undergraduate and beginning graduate material, specifically material covered in Math 1530 and 1540 (Advanced Calculus I and II) and Math 2370 and 2371 (Matrices and Linear Operators I and II).
-The PE is given in April, just after the final exams, and August of each academic year.
+The PE is given in January, April and August of each academic year.
 It is a written examination and consists of questions pertaining to the areas studied in the for courses just mentioned.
 The examination is prepared by a committee in which recent instructors of Math 1530, 1540, 2370, and 2371 will be involved.
 The preliminary exam consists of two parts taken on different days.
 Each part consists of a single set of questions related to either linear algebra or analysis (advanced calculus), according to a schedule that will be posted in advance.
 View preliminary exam syllabi and sample preliminary exams.

 Each part of the examination takes four hours.
 The two parts are graded separately.
 A student will receive a credit for passing one of the exams if he or she receives a passing grade on that exam and scores above a specified threshold in the second exam.
 The student then will need to pass only the second exam.
 The date at which the second exam is passed will be the official date of passing the preliminary exam.
 Each time the exams are offered, the exam committee will determine for each of the exams both the passing score and the acceptable threshold.